 Type of HDD swap On ICMP On ICMP-X Set of 3 HDDs with content reused from an ICMP with GEN1 storage controller.
 On an ICMP with GEN1 storage controller: Content is preserved but certificates (KDM) need to be reingested.
 On an ICMP with GEN2 storage controller: All content will be lost.
-Only usable after RAID initialization + restart (content can then be ingested immediately).
+Only usable after RAID initialization + restart (content can then be ingested.
 All content will be lost.
 Only usable after RAID initialization + restart (content can then be ingested immediately).
-Set of 3 HDDs with content reused from an ICMP-X. Unit is equipped with an GEN1 storage controller (default configuration): All content will be lost.
-RAID initialization needs to be perform with Communicator.
-Unit has been upgraded with a GEN2 storage controller (+ ICMP software 1.4.2 or higher is installed): Content is preserved but certificates (KDM) need to be re-ingested.
-Content is preserved but certificates (KDM) need to be re- ingested.
+Set of 3 HDDs with content reused from an ICMP-X. can then be ingested immediately).
+1. Unit is equipped with an GEN1 storage controller (default configuration): - All content will be lost. - RAID initialization needs to be perform with Communicator.
+2. Unit has been upgraded with a GEN2 storage controller (+ ICMP software 1.4.2 or higher is installed): - Content is preserved but certificates (KDM) need to be re-ingested.
+Content is preserved but certificates (KDM) need to be reingested.